In scoping

 Licensing & Self-Regulating Bodies

 State bar associations.
 Medical licensing boards.
 Real-estate commissions.
 Engineering boards.
 Trade licensors.
-When an industry gets to regulate itself, the public is trusting that the foxes have agreed to audit the henhouse.
-That trust deserves scrutiny.
+When an industry regulates itself, the public depends on members of the same profession to police one another — an inherent conflict worth scrutiny.

-• Complaint-intake and disciplinary backlogs stretch for years, effectively converting serious misconduct into a long wait.
+• Complaint-intake and disciplinary backlogs can stretch for years, effectively converting serious misconduct into a long wait.

-• Board composition is dominated by the licensees — the incentive to discipline competitors is minimal, the incentive to discipline peers is worse.
+• Board composition is often dominated by licensees, which can weaken the incentive to discipline competitors or peers.

-• Continuing-education requirements are satisfied by sponsor-funded conferences that double as industry marketing.
+• Continuing-education requirements are sometimes satisfied by sponsor-funded conferences that also serve as industry marketing.

-• "Consumer representatives" on licensing boards are often retired insiders.
+• "Consumer representatives" on licensing boards are sometimes former insiders.

 What TASFGA will track